Electric activity at magnetic moment fragmentation in spin ice: Results

 Actually the situation is very similar on domain walls created by the interchange of $\mu$ and $\bar\mu$ in a part of the ordered MF state.
-There are two types of such domain walls in kagome systems with MF, shown in Fig.~\ref{FIG:3}(d) and~(e).
-At a domain wall of the first type, Fig.~\ref{FIG:3}(d), we have a pair of ($\mu,\mu$) or ($\bar\mu, \bar\mu$) triangles of the same type, as in Fig.~\ref{FIG:3}(b).
-As is explained there, in this case we necessarily have an unpaired dipole moment perpendicular to such domain wall, Fig.~\ref{FIG:3}(d).
+There are two types of such domain walls, shown in Fig.~\ref{FIG:4}(a) and~(b).
+At a domain wall of the first type, Fig.~\ref{FIG:4}(a), we have a pair of ($\mu,\mu$) or ($\bar\mu, \bar\mu$) triangles of the same type, as in Fig.~\ref{FIG:3}(b).
+As is explained there, in this case we necessarily have an unpaired dipole moment perpendicular to such domain wall, Fig.~\ref{FIG:4}(a).
 These dipoles can be random, up or down.
-The situation is similar for the domain wall of the second type, Fig.~\ref{FIG:3}(e), except that the dipoles at such neighbouring ($\mu, \mu$) triangles would be oriented differently --- more or less along the domain wall (in a tilted zigzag pattern).
-Consequently also in this case, by the same reason, there would appear unpaired dipoles along such domain walls, Fig.~\ref{FIG:3}(e).
+The situation is similar for the domain wall of the second type, Fig.~\ref{FIG:4}(b), except that such neighbouring ($\mu, \mu$) triangles would be oriented differently --- more or less along the domain wall (in a tilted zigzag pattern).
+Consequently also in this case, by the same reason, there would appear unpaired dipoles along such domain wall, Fig.~\ref{FIG:4}(b).

 In fact the situation is rather similar for defects and spin textures in pyrochlores with moment fragmentation.
-By the same reason --- partial ordering (ordering of ($\mu,\bar\mu$) with free spins), local defects are, first of all, mobile, i.e.\ it does not cost a linearly increasing energy to move them in their own sublattice --- due to the freedom to reverse spins on the MF state there would be no confinement in this case.
-Defects of the (4-in) (or (4-out)) type would again have features of monopoles with a larger magnetic charge: the usual monopoles with (3-in)--(1-out) state have magnetic charge $+Q+Q+Q-Q=+2Q$, and the (4-in) state has charge $+Q+Q+Q+Q=+4Q$ (in pyrochlores it is common to define monopole charge~$q$ as $\frac12$ of that given above, so that the monopole would have charge $q$ $(=+1)$, and the (4-in) state (``supermonopole'' or ``tetrapole'') would have charge~$2q$).
+By the same reason --- partial ordering (ordering of monopoles with still free spins), local defects are, first of all, mobile, i.e.\ it does not cost a linearly increasing energy to move them in their own sublattice --- due to the freedom to reverse spins on the MF state there would be no confinement in this case.
+Defects of the (4-in) (or (4-out)) type would again have features of monopoles with a larger magnetic charge: monopoles with (3-in)--(1-out) state have magnetic charge~${+2Q}$, and the (4-in) state has charge~$+4Q$, i.e.\ in this case the {\it excess charge} of the excitation itself is also~$2Q$.